There are several reasons why a clitoris may be removed in an operation called a clitoridectomy.

 The decision to remove part of the clitoris is not one taken lightly by surgeons, the owner of the clitoris, or her caregivers if the clitoris belongs to a young girl.

-The ability to orgasm shouldn’t be impeded for the sake of looking ‘normal’, but sometimes the circumstances favour losing the appendage.
+The ability to orgasm shouldn’t be impeded for the sake of looking ‘normal’2, but sometimes the circumstances favour losing the appendage.

 Outcomes of clitoridectomy surgery

 The focus of a clitoridectomy is for the patient to have a normal life, including a normal sex life.
-This means the vagina and vulva looks and behaves like a normal vagina, or as much like one as possible, without pain on sexual activity.
+This means the vagina and vulva look and behave like normal, without pain in sexual activity.

-The clitoridectomy operation has been revised several times over the years, however the loss of sensation is a very real risk.
-Burying the glans is also problematic, since the trapped tissue causes pain when stimulated (engorged), however with the removal of the clitoris (or at least 50 per cent of it), good sensation and function have been observed.
+The clitoridectomy operation has been revised several times over the years; however, loss of sensation is a very real risk.
+Burying the glans is also problematic since the trapped tissue causes pain when stimulated (engorged); however, with the removal of the clitoris (or at least 50 per cent of it), full sensation and function have been observed.
 The younger one is when this operation is undertaken, the better the outcomes.

-1. An example of a 5 cm hypertrophied clitoris – the end of the clitoris is clamped to hold it steady, and a scalpel is used to cut the end of the clitoris off.
-The cut is in a wedge-shape, so there is a small V. This allows the labia to be stitched up to cover the gap.
+- An example of a 5 cm hypertrophied clitoris – the end of the clitoris is clamped to hold it steady, and a scalpel is used to cut the end of the clitoris off.
+The cut is wedge-shaped, so there is a small V. This allows the labia to be stitched up to cover the gap.

-3. Once stitched up, the vagina looks pretty normal, and because a lot of the clitoral tissue (which is extensive beyond what we can actually see and directly touch) still remains.
+- Once stitched up, the vagina looks relatively normal.
+A lot of clitoral tissue (which is extensive beyond what we can actually see and directly touch) still remains.

 Other treatments that may be included with a clitoridectomy

-Hormone therapy (HT) and surgical reduction is indicated when hormonal problems have been identified as the cause of an abnormal clitoris.
-The surgery is only for psychological and aesthetic reasons, which means it is not functionally necessary and in some cases can definitely be considered avoidable.
+Hormone therapy (HT) and surgical reduction are indicated when hormonal problems have been identified as the cause of an abnormal clitoris.
+The surgery may be for psychological and aesthetic reasons, which means it is not functionally necessary and may be considered avoidable in some cases.

-The goal of any treatment is to offer the greatest chance of retaining sensitivity, and caring for the emotional needs of the person.
+The goal of any treatment is to offer the greatest chance of retaining sensitivity and caring for the person’s emotional needs.

 Techniques for clitoridectomy